xpatchdev/blender-mcp/README.md

 ## Disclaimer

 This is a third-party integration and not made by Blender.
+Made by [Siddharth](https://x.com/sidahuj)